Activation of metrologically useful genuine multipartite entanglement: Abstract

 \section{Abstract}

 We consider quantum metrology with several copies of bipartite and multipartite quantum states.
 We characterize the metrological usefulness by determining how much the state outperforms separable states.
-We identify a large class of entangled states that become maximally useful for metrology in the limit of infinite number of copies.
-The maximally achievable metrological usefulness is attained exponentially fast in the number of copies.
-We show that, on the other hand, pure entangled states with even a small amount of white noise do not become maximally useful even in the limit of infinite number of copies.
+We identify a large class of entangled states that become maximally useful for metrology in the limit of large number of copies, even if the state is weakly entangled and not even more useful than separable states.
+This way we activate metrologically useful genuine multipartite entanglement.
+Remarkably, not only that the maximally achievable metrological usefulness is attained exponentially fast in the number of copies, but it can be achieved by the measurement of few simple correlation observables.
 We also make general statements about the usefulness of a single copy of pure entangled states.
-We show that the multiqubit states presented in Hyllus {\it et al.} [\href{https://doi.org/10.1103/PhysRevA.82.012337}{Phys.
+We surprisingly find that the multiqubit states presented in Hyllus {\it et al.} [\href{https://doi.org/10.1103/PhysRevA.82.012337}{Phys.
 Rev. A {\bf 82}, 012337 (2010)}], which are not useful, become useful if we embed the qubits locally in qutrits.
-We discuss the relation of our scheme to error correction, and possible use for quantum information processing in a noisy environment.
+We discuss the relation of our scheme to error correction, and its possible use for quantum metrology in a noisy environment.

-Quantum entanglement plays a central role in quantum physics, as well as in quantum information processing applications \cite{Horodecki2009Quantum,Guhne2009Entanglement,Friis2019}.
-In quantum metrology, it is known that quantum entanglement is needed to surpass the classical limit in the precision of parameter estimation \cite{Pezze2009Entanglement}.
-However, there are even highly entangled pure states that are not useful for metrology \cite{Hyllus2010Not}, while weakly entangled bound entangled states can still be better than separable states \cite{Czekaj2015Quantum,Toth2018Quantum,Pal2021Bound}.
-It is natural to ask, whether all entangled states can outperform separable states, if some more general scheme is considered which is nevertheless still relevant from the practical point of view.
-Such a scheme is when we consider several copies of the bipartite or the multipartite state.